 Melissa Andersen... you raise a point I was discussing with someone ...
 A new ah ha I had ...
 How vaccines are one more aspect of how the rights of women and choice fuels wrong choices for children.

-You said, and it classically shows this conflict a
+You said, and it classically shows this conflict and contradiction:

 "I refuse to buy into the "But measles aren't always deadly" no- but they are often devastating.
 I worked as an administrator at a school where one mom had a child that caught the measles.
 She couldn't come to school.
 She couldn't go to work.
 She became behind in classes and couldn't graduate on time- which meant I could not place her with a position until she took another semester of courses.
 She had to go back and live with her family who wound up abusing her kids.
 Because her son had the measles.
 So yes, I understand that this mom is out of work for a long time because of possible exposure.
 I would be pissed too.
 It is serious.
 And needs to be treated as a serious disease."